dotnet/designs/accepted/2020/cbor/cbor.md

 #### Byte Strings (Major type 2)

 The CBOR spec permits two types of byte strings: definite and indefinite-length.
-Indefinite-length strings are defined as a sequence of definite-length chunks.
+Indefinite-length strings are defined as a sequence of definite-length string chunks.

 ```C#
 public partial class CborWriter